HappyLuckYesterday/HappyLuckYesterday/README.md

 <h3 align="center">Senior Full Stack Developer</h3>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=milesdaniel&label=Profile%20views&color=0e75b6&style=flat" alt="milesdaniel" /> </p>

-<p> H ere is a tribute, to a professional deserving.(This is me.)</p>
+<p>✨H✨Here is a tribute, to a professional deserving.(This is me.)</p>
-<p> A s a Senior Full Stack Developer, you have proven yourself through the years.</p>
+<p>✨A✨As a Senior Full Stack Developer, you have proven yourself through the years.</p>
-<p> P roject after project, you provide technical solutions that surpass expectations.</p>
+<p>✨P✨Project after project, you provide technical solutions that surpass expectations.</p>
-<p> P rogramming languages, frameworks, and databases - you are a Master of them all.</p>
+<p>✨P✨Programming languages, frameworks, and databases - you are a Master of them all.</p>
-<p> Y our dedication and expertise are admired, and we are fortunate to have you.</p>
+<p>✨Y✨Your dedication and expertise are admired, and we are fortunate to have you.</p>

 <div> <a href="https://github.com/milesdaniel" target="_blank"><img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white" target="_blank"></a>
 <a href = "mailto:milesdanieldragon@gmail.com"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>